andrei-tatar/node-red-contrib-smartnora/doc/nodes/sensor/README.md

 Node attributes:
 - [Common](../common.md)
 - `Temperature` - if checked, the sensor will report temperature
   - `Temperature Unit` - select between C and F
 - `Humidity` - if checked, the sensor will report relative humidity
+- `Open/close` - if checked, the sensor will support open/close, query only, trait
+  - `Discrete only open/close` - When checked, this indicates that the device must either be fully open or fully closed (that is, it does not support values between 0% and 100%).
 - `Sensor` - if checked, the sensor will support the [sensor state trait](https://developers.google.com/assistant/smarthome/traits/sensorstate)
   - `Type` - type of sensor ([List of supported sensors](https://developers.google.com/assistant/smarthome/traits/sensorstate#supported-sensors))
   - `Numeric capability` - if checked, sensor will support numeric capability.